macss-ml/data-and-code/README.md

 # Data and Code
-Misc code, data, notes, etc. for in-class work.
+Code and data for in-class work.